semiotic-ai/TheGraphData.jl/docs/src/data.md

 In Julia, the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface is quite powerful.
 Hence, you may find it useful to format your data as a [TypedTable](https://typedtables.juliadata.org/stable/).
+Note that these tables are immutable.
+They're more efficient if you're not going to be copying your data around for mutation since the compiler can infer column names and types.
+However, if you plan on mutating your table, use FlexTable instead.
 Once your data is a TypedTable, you can use packages like [SplitApplyCombine.jl](https://github.com/JuliaData/SplitApplyCombine.jl) to manipulate your data.
 A typical workflow using the default client from beginning to TypedTable might look like